Xevion/processing-projects/README.md

 A small reminder about everything in this repository: these are all rendering real-time and built using Python to take a peek through the keyhole of visual algorithms.
 They aren't really intended to be a perfect reflection of Python nor my abilities.

+Beware, some of these sketches will not start unless you click your mouse or press a key while the sketch is in focus.

 Regardless, I hope you enjoy viewing them, I certainly enjoyed creating and learning about them during school and after hours.

 ## Current Projects